Adityaraj84/Adityaraj84/learning 5G.md

 4. **Massive Machine Type Communication (mMTC)**: 5G can connect a large number of devices simultaneously, which is essential for smart homes and industries.

+5. # Network Slicing
-5. **Network Slicing**: This allows operators to create virtual networks tailored to specific use cases, optimizing performance and resource allocation.
+   This allows operators to create virtual networks tailored to specific use cases, optimizing performance and resource allocation.

 6. **Transformational Applications**: 5G will enable new technologies like augmented reality (AR), virtual reality (VR), and advanced telemedicine, transforming various industries.